 APRIL provides an umbrella of academic support services for all LSU Health Sciences Center (LSUHSC) students in New Orleans through LSUHSC Student Health.
-Funding for many of these services comes from Student Health Fees and Student Health Insurance.
+Funding for many of these services comes from Student Health fees and Student Health Insurance.
 However, not all services may be covered.
 Please familiarize yourself with the scope of your health insurance coverage.
-For convenience, this brochure outlines the services available, the providers and contact numbers.
 Student may choose to contact any of the following service providers directly or may seek information through their Office of Student Affairs.